Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Introduction

 \section{Introduction}

-In medical imaging research settings, using convolutional neural networks (CNNs) is a popular way of classifying and segmenting radiological scans.
-However, radiological scans can contain subtle visual noise due to the way they are acquired, which can often obscure the performance of \textit{texture-biased} CNNs.
-Another critical problem is that whilst a network may be optimised to perform well on images of one domain, performance often degrades when applied on images from a different domain \cite{kamnitsas2017}, e.g. a different hospital or imaging centre; such problem arises for various reasons, including variations in acquisition protocols or scanner manufacturer hardware.
-In a study on natural images by Geirhos et al., separate CNNs were trained on standard ImageNet data as well as a stylised version of the same data, introducing conflicting textures to the input images.
-In doing so, the authors showed that training networks on stylised images has led to a reduction of the textural bias phenomenon \cite{geirhos2018}.
-In this study, we draw inspiration from the work reported in \cite{geirhos2018} and hypothesise that addressing the textural bias phenomenon can improve robustness of CNNs in medical settings.
+In medical imaging research, using convolutional neural networks (CNNs) is a popular way of classifying and segmenting scans.
+However, medical scans can contain subtle visual noise and low-frequency textural patterns that are inherent to acquisition protocols or hardware.
+As a result, a network may be optimised to reduce empirical risk on data from one domain, but its performance can degrade when applied to a different domain, such as a different hospital or imaging centre \cite{kamnitsas2017,perone2019}.
+In a study on natural images by Geirhos et al. \cite{geirhos2018}, separate CNNs were trained on standard ImageNet \cite{deng2009imagenet} data as well as a stylised version of the same data, introducing conflicting textures to the input images.
+In doing so, the authors showed that training networks on stylised images has led to a reduction of the textural bias phenomenon as the models focused on more robust shape features.
+In this study, we draw inspiration from the work reported in \cite{geirhos2018} and hypothesise that addressing this phenomenon in medical imaging can lead to CNNs that are \textit{texture invariant} and hence more resilient to changes in data distribution.
+Specifically, our motivation is to find out whether training segmentation CNNs under certain textural noise settings could help improve model robustness.
+Long term benefits of this include flexibility to variations in acquisition protocols, scanner hardware, hospital infrastructure, or image resolution often faced in realistic healthcare scenarios and routine clinical practice.

-With the ultimate goal of training a CNN that is robust to domain shift in medical settings, we carried out an empirical investigation using MRI scans publicly available from the Developing Human Connectome Project (DHCP).
+In this regard, we carried out an empirical investigation using neuroimaging data publicly available from the Developing Human Connectome Project (dHCP)\footnote{\url{http://www.developingconnectome.org/project/}} \cite{bastiani2018}.
 In doing so, we simulated different categories and levels of textural noise by applying several permutations of filtering techniques to the scans.
-Eleven models were trained and subsequently tested on seventeen different held-out sets in order to evaluate which settings can best generalise to previously unseen noise, thereby thoroughly simulating performance under various degrees of domain shift.
+In a series of 176 experiments, we trained 11 models and subsequently tested them on 16 different held-out sets in order to evaluate which settings can best generalise to previously unseen noise, thereby thoroughly simulating performance under various types and severities of domain shift.

+Our contribution is an extensive empirical study which demonstrated that training a deep segmentation model on data corrupted with certain combinations of textural noise can in fact improve model robustness on new, previously unseen noise types and levels.
+We believe that this is due to the models being incentified to learn anatomical and tissue-specific features during training, as opposed to low-frequency textural patterns that may be brittle and domain specific.